hannibal002/SkyHanni/README.md

 </div>

-SkyHanni is a beta mod developed by hannibal2 to add new features to hypixel skyblock.
-It is in beta so expect bugs.
+SkyHanni is a Minecraft modification that adds new features to Hypixel Skyblock.
+It is in beta, so expect bugs.